PetorSFZ/MacOSX-Improved-Swedish-Keyboard-Layout/README.md

 ### ≈, ≠ on 6

-Thse keys could no longer be reached so I placed them on 6.
+These keys could no longer be reached so I placed them on 6.
 It previously only duplicated symbols from the § key.

 ### (Incomplete) Exponents on ^ + key